marifdemirtas/pfp-ebooks/_sources/summarize_records.rst

 Plan 6 - When to use this plan?
 --------------------------------
 This plan is used when you want to get insights about your data by using statistical aggregation functions.
+You can use the 'GROUP BY' part to get results **for each subgroup**.

 Plan 6 - What parts can be customized to use this plan?
 -------------------------------------------------------